 - Sharp turns

 Any vehicle can experience a rollover accident.
-However, tall or narrow vehicles are more likely to be involved in rollover car accidents.
+However, taller or narrower vehicles are more likely to be involved in rollover car accidents.
 This includes vehicles such as SUVs, vans, and pickup trucks.
+Even commercial trucks are at risk of rollover accidents.

 How to Avoid a Rollover Accident